What is an Ed.D. in Early Childhood Education?

 Types of Doctorate in Early Childhood Education Programs

-An early childhood education curriculum usually focuses heavily on developmental and child psychology.
-Outside of a direct major in educational psychology or educational counseling, you won’t find an Ed.D. program that spends more time on these issues.
+- An Ed.D. in ECE usually focuses heavily on developmental and child psychology.
+Outside of a direct major in educational psychology, you’re unlikely to find an Ed.D. program that spends more time on these issues.

 Ph.D. vs. Ed.D. in Early Childhood Education